UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 A DataCrate is a dataset a set of files contained in a single directory:

-*  Which is a [BagIt] bag conforming to the [DataCrate BagIt profile],
+*  A DataCrate is a [BagIt] bag conforming to the [DataCrate BagIt profile],

-*  With a CATALOG.html tag file in the root bag directory which describes the files and directories in the BagIt payload (/data) directory.
+*  A DataCrate has a CATALOG.html tag file in the root bag directory which describes the files and directories in the BagIt payload (/data) directory.
    The CATALOG.html has metadata about the dataset as a whole, and may have information about individual files and directories, such as their title, license, authorship or other provenance information.
 Metadata is expressed in RDFa format.

-*  If there is enough metadata, and the dataset has a DOI, a DataCite metadata file and a human-readable citation in CATALOG.html (TODO: need to work on the markup for this).
+*  If there is enough metadata, and the dataset has a DOI, a DataCrate has a DataCite metadata file and a human-readable citation in CATALOG.html (TODO: need to work on the markup for this).

 This specification is a practical guide for software authors to create tools for generating and consuming research packages.
 The format is not optimized for hand-authoring, it is optimized for maximum convenience for data consumers via the use of HTML, for users to read, and JSON-LD for programmers to write code to process DataCrates.
+A disadvantage is that it is verbose, because RDFa is verbose, but on eht other hand using RDFa allows for a human-readable manifest of contents.

 The DataCrate specification aims to ensure that packages are as self documenting as possible.
 The CATALOG.html files are in [RDFa] format with (mostly)